bondarukoleh/java_playground/info/basics.md

 final variable unlike const in js cannot be reassigned, even for a new object.

+`instance variable` - declared in class, gets default value.
+`local variable` - declared in method, and doesn't get default value, need to be initialized before used.
+A method uses `parameters`.
+Parameter - same as local variable with type and name, (it's declared in argument list of the method), and doesn't need to e initiated, since a compiler won't let you call the method without the arguments.
-A method uses parameters.
-A caller passes arguments.
+A caller passes `arguments`.
 Argument - value.
-Parameter local variable with type and name.
-You can return anything that can be implicitly promoted as returned type.
+You can return anything that can be implicitly promoted as `returned type`.
 You must use an explicit cast when the declared type is smaller than what you're trying to return.

+Encapsulation
+About hide the data and make some checks (set the appropriate boundary values for the field, or security check) or changes (round, set the nearest acceptable value, make some action) before saving it in an instance, or make some checks or changes before you return the data from the instance.

+Point of getters setters, is an ability to change the behaviour of the instance without changes the code what interacts with it, so the API of the instance will remain the same while behaviour will change.

+Default values for variables:
+Number primitives (and Char)   0/0.0 booleans                       false references                     null